jfairbank/blog/about/index.md

 ## Conferences

 I like to speak at web development conferences.
-You can see many of talks by visiting [here](/conferences/).
+You can see many of my talks by visiting [here](/conferences/).

 ---